SyncholisticMG/gh/appendices/lexicon.md

 ## Race Amnesia

-26k years ago it began affecting 65% of the living population in dna lineages.
+26k years ago it began affecting 65% of the living population in DNA lineages.

 By the Dark ages 98% of population had completely lost the oral and intuitive teaching present in all sentience with consciousness actively processing their life path as manifest beings.